laher/someutils/README.md

  * Mainly intended as Unix-like commands for Windows, but cross-platform anyway.
  * Covers similar ground to coreutils, but not intended as a replacement.
 (Won't ever support all commands & options).
  * Just because.
+ * WARNING: someutils isn't intended for use as a library YET.
+The API can and will change, with the idea being to facilitate cross-platform, shell-like scripting in Go.
+If you're interested take a look at progress on the v0.5 branch.

 Installation.
 ---------